Business Accelerators and Incubators: Improving Performance Measurement and Data Collection

-A key element of the Innovation Agenda is to strengthen Canada's network of business accelerators and incubators across the country.
-Most entrepreneurs now consider accelerators and incubators part of the start and scale journey.
-This has driven the demand for the launch of hundreds of acceleration and incubation programs around the world, prompting questions on how differences across programs influence start-up performance.
+A key element of the Innovation and Skills Plan is to strengthen Canada's network of business accelerators and incubators (BAIs) across the country.
+Many entrepreneurs now consider BAIs part of the start and scale journey.
+This has driven the demand for the launch of hundreds of BAI programs around the world and prompted questions on how differences across programs influence start-up performance.

 - BAI National Dialogue Summary, March 2017

 - Discussion Paper, September 2016